 Churchwarden

-Churchwardens are the bishop's lay officers in a parish.
+Churchwardens are the Bishop's lay officers in a parish.
 It is a volunteer role, and Churchwardens are vital to the health and wellbeing of our church communities.

 The role of a Churchwarden is a statutory one, with ancient origins.
 The rights and responsibilities are laid down in ecclesiastical law under the Churchwardens Measure 2001.